sravancipher/CompanyVault/README.md

-# Company Vault - Filter Fast Find Everything
+# Company Vault - Filter, Explore, and Locate Companies

-A responsive web application for discovering companies across different industries and locations.
-Users can efficiently filter, search, and sort companies to find exactly what they're looking for.
+A responsive web application designed to help users discover companies across industries and locations with advanced search, filtering, and interactive mapping features.
+Users can efficiently explore company details, reviews, and directions while customizing their search with multiple filters.

 ## 📋 Features

-- **Industry Filtering**: Browse companies by specific industry categories
-- **Location-based Search**: Find companies in particular geographic locations
+- **Industry & Location Filtering**: Filter companies by specific industries, geographic locations, ratings, employee count, and revenue.
+Includes a side drawer for easy access to filter options and a Clear Filters button to reset selections
-- **Company Search**: Search for companies by name
+- **Company Search & Sorting**: Search companies by name and sort listings alphabetically for quick browsing
-- **Smart Sorting**: Sort company listings alphabetically
-- **Responsive Design**: Optimized for desktop and mobile devices
+- **Interactive Company Details**: Click on a company to open a modal displaying company reviews and the company’s location on a map
+- **Dynamic Map & Directions**: Input a location in the search bar to view directions from the entered location to the company location, including travel time
-- **Fast Performance**: Built with React and Material-UI for smooth user experience
+- **Responsive & Fast**: Built with React and Material-UI for a smooth experience across desktop and mobile devices

 ## 🛠️ Tech Stack